 - Similar to lazy keto, but more lenient on carbs

-- Carb limit can be as high as 50 grams, or even up to 100 grams for some people wanting more flexibility
+- Carb limit can be as high as 50-100 grams

-- In addition to keto friendly foods, moderate carb foods may also be allowed
+- Keto friendly foods and moderate carb foods may be allowed